abbreviatedman/node-express-mongodb-unit-03-mongodb/3d-mongo-fullstack-review/assignment/readme.md

 - - Back-end functionality, tested via Postman
 - - 1 page for the client to delete it via a button
 - - Plug the back-end to receive the action from the front-end

+---

+### BONUS

+- Create a second collection that is related to the first.
+- On a page showing information about one document from Collection 1, set up a link to a document or multiple documents from Collection 2
+- On a page showing information about one document from Collection 2, set up a link to a document or multiple documents from Collection 1